GorokhovSemyon/TextClassification/README.md

 ## LLMCompare

-This notebook is devoted to the analysis different LLM models in text classification.
+This notebook is devoted to the analysis different pretrained LLM models in text classification.